 - Key limes: These are very small limes, with a slightly more yellow-green rind than the Bearss/Persian variety.
 Key limes are much more acidic, and because of their size, they are a bit of a pain to juice for mocktails.
 However, they can be interesting to use if you are looking for a more acidic drink.
 Because most bars/bartenders do not use key limes, you will have to adjust recipes to account for the extra sharp acidity.

 When preparing your ingredients, always wash and dry your produce.
 This is an easy step to overlook, but incredibly important.
-After you have everything ready, cut your lime in half.
+After you have everything out and ready, cut your lime in half.

 Then, prepare your garnish: take one of your lime halves and half it lengthwise, then half one of those wedges again, lengthwise.
 Then, score one slice on the fruit across the middle so it will sit neatly on the edge of your glass.
 Clip a plump and healthy looking mint sprig from the bunch and set it aside.

-It’s best to make one mojito at a time, so you can build the ingredients directly into the glass as you go.
-Lightly muddle the mint with simple syrup.
-You only want to express the oil, you don’t want to pulverize the herb.
+It’s best to make one mojito mocktail at a time, so you can build the ingredients directly into the glass as you go.
+Lightly muddle the mint with simple syrup in a Collins glass.
+You only want to express the oil, you don’t want to pulverize the herb, so use a muddler or a wooden spoon.
 Then, add the non-alcoholic rum and lime juice.

-Fill the glass with ice and top with club soda.
+Fill the glass with ice and top with club soda or sparkling water.
 Give it a light stir with your bar spoon and garnish with a lime wedge and mint sprig.

 More Mocktail Recipes with White Cane Spirit

-Since it is such an excellent light rum substitute, Lyre’s White Cane Spirit has performed well in other Cuban mocktails, including two versions of a pina colada, Lyre’s Pina Colada, and Frozen Non Alcoholic Pina Colada.
+Since it is such an excellent light rum substitute, Lyre’s White Cane Spirit has performed well in other Cuban mocktails aside from virgin mojitos, including two versions of a pina colada: Lyre’s Pina Colada, and Frozen Non Alcoholic Pina Colada.